microsoft/code-challenges/Labs/Azure Cosmos DB/hands-on-lab.md

 ### Part One

-We have been using DocumentDB to inspect all the tweets in the database and for certain users.
+We have been using DocumentDB SQL to inspect all the tweets in the database and for certain users.

 Lets see how we can find out the hashtags that have been used in all the tweets.
 We can use the `JOIN` keyword to join to our hashtags array in each tweet.
 We can also give it an alias and inspect its properties.